TriKro/rsb-content/part4-evaluative_market_experiment/event-smoke-test.md

 4. Promote the event with your target audience, using suggestions from previous customer development about appropriate channels.
 5. If appropriate, run a survey before or during the event to customize the event to audience needs.
 6. Run the event.
 Be sure to have many unstructured conversations with attendees, in addition to the formal agenda and event goals.
 7. Follow up afterwards with a survey.
-Optionally, create buzz on social media by sharing any photos, blog posts, or other artifacts from the event.
+You can also create buzz on social media by sharing any photos, blog posts, or other artifacts from the event.

 ### Interpreting Results

 Because you can use events to prove many kinds of hypotheses, it's critical to be clear what you want to learn and why it's important for you--before you start organizing the event.
-As long as there is a clear cutoff value formulated up front, you will find it easy to use events as a source of validation.
+As long as there is a clear cutoff value formulated upfront, you will find it easy to use events as a source of validation.

 ### Potential Biases